Schools approved for new program, busing for pre-primary students - Port Hawkesbury Reporter

 Under the Conseil scolaire acadien provincial, École Beau-Port, École NDA and École acadienne de Pomquet all offer busing for Pre-Primary students.

-Sites within the Strait regional centre for education with pre-primary busing now include Antigonish Education Centre; Chedabucto Education Centre; Fanning Education Centre; Inverness Education Centre; Felix Marchand Education Centre; Cape Breton Highlands Education Centre; H.M.
-MacDonald Elementary School; East Antigonish Education Centre; Tamarac Education Centre; Bayview Education Centre; St. Mary’s Education Centre; St. Andrews Consolidated School; East Richmond Education Centre; and Whycocomagh Education Centre.
+Sites within the Strait regional centre for education with Pre-Primary busing now include Chedabucto Education Centre; East Antigonish Education Centre; Tamarac Education Centre; Bayview Education Centre; and St. Mary’s Education Centre.

+“Every pre-primary site in the Strait will have busing this coming year and pre-primary is fully implemented in the Strait,” the minister noted.
+“We’re only in year three, full implementation province-wide is happening in year four, but in the Strait and four other regions, we’re completely implemented.”

 The remaining pre-primary sites will receive busing in 2020 when pre-primary is available to all children across the province.